qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - `background-attachment: fixed` will position based on stacking context

 - On mobile browsers, the top address bar and bottom navigation bar can go out of screen when you scroll down. `100vh` correspond to the height when top bar and bottom bar gets out of screen, which is larger than the height when the two bars are on screen.
 The modern solution is `100dvh`.
 - `position: absolute` is not based on its parent.
-It's based on its nearest positioned ancestor (the nearest ancestor that has `position` be `relative`, `absolute` or has stacking context).
+It's based on its nearest positioned ancestor (the nearest ancestor that has `position` be `relative`, `absolute` or creates stacking context).
 - [Blur does not consider ambient things](https://www.joshwcomeau.com/css/backdrop-filter/#the-issue).
 - About `float`:
   - If a parent only contains floating children, the parent's height will collapse to 0.
 It can be fixed by `display: flow-root` which creates a BFC (Block formatting context).